What is energy balance?

 Energy balance in the human body represents the capacity to do work optimally.
 The sun is the ultimate source of energy.
 Plants use solar energy to produce stored chemical energy in the form of either fats, carbohydrates, or proteins.
-Animals, for example, cows, eat these plants and use and store the plants’ stored chemical energy.
+Animals, such as cows, consume these plants and utilise the stored chemical energy they contain.
 After eating animal and plant foods by humans, fats, carbs and proteins in the foods undergo some metabolic changes and are used to develop body structure, to regulate body functions, or to provide a storage form of chemical energy in the human body.

 The energy in the body is available for immediate use in the form of adenosine triphosphate (ATP).
-ATP is an organic complex compound constructed with high-energy bonds, which, when split by enzyme action, can release energy immediately for several body functions, such as muscle contraction, nerve impulse propagation, condensate dissolution, and chemical synthesis.
+ATP is a special compound made up of high-energy connections that, when broken down by enzymes, can quickly release energy for various body activities like moving muscles, sending nerve signals, breaking down substances, and making chemicals.
 To transfer energy in the renewal of ATP, humans rely on food.
-The amount of food we consume and use as energy has significant impacts on our health, fitness and daily performance.
-For this reason, energy balance in the body is an essential matter and must be considered in good nutrition
+The amount of food we consume and use for energy has significant impacts on our health, fitness, and daily performance.
+For this reason, energy balance in the body is an essential matter and must be considered in good nutrition.

 Energy Imbalances